matteozuccatti/Thermal-scanner-EmbeddedSystem-Project/README.md

 * Himax HM01B0 visual camera
 * Lepton Flir v2.0 infra-red camera

+# Results
+Video footage of the working prototype can be found at the following link :
+...
+Mockup still images can be found in the folder `./images/` of this repository.

 # Mentions
 The code for the Lepton library has been highly inspired by the work of NachtRaveVL (https://github.com/NachtRaveVL/Lepton-FLiR-Arduino).